 Thanks for using our template.
-It’s true that Gmail and MailChimp are not very good friends… From MailChimp side is the HTML structure and from Gmail side is these nonsense limitations.
-Also Outlook for Windows has some weakness in displaying correctly the email templates.
+It’s true that Gmail and MailChimp are not very good friends… From the MailChimp side is the HTML structure and from Gmail side are these nonsense limitations.
+Also, Outlook for Windows has some weakness in displaying correctly the email templates.

 Please let me explain.